TheVeryDarkness/umake/README.md

 ### Together with CMake

-Just include umake.cmake in your CMakeLists.txt, then replace your add_executable with add_main_source.
+Just include umake.cmake in your CMakeLists.txt, then replace your add_executable with add_moduled_executables_with_a_main_source.
+Some changes may be needed.
 For example,

 ~~~CMake
 add_moduled_executables_with_a_main_source("../umake/umake.py" main main.cpp tests tests.cpp)
 ~~~

-Unless you have already run umake.py and let generate a umakeConfig.json on current directory, you should specify the path for umake.py.
+Unless you have already run umake.py and let it generate a umakeConfig.json on current directory, you should specify the path for umake.py.
 And be cautious that target name and source file should be given one for one.

 It's recommended that you config umake with umakeConfig.json, which means you can have more umake features with cmake.